Milkshakes, Memories & Mixed Lollies

 This 15 year project has taken me all across Australia, from Little River to outback Broken Hill, St Kilda to Summer Hill, NT to NSW, Sydney down to the Gong down to Vic and Geelong.
 The current archive features over 6,000+ photographs and still growing, of the shopfronts, the interiors, the memories, the families and sun kissed signs of a faded summers past.

-Sign up to the mailing list or follow @milkbars_ for updates on the book, launch, publication dates.
+Sign up to the mailing list or follow @milkbarsbook on Facebook / Twitter & Instagram for updates on the book, launch and publication dates!

 The Milk Bar is an Australian invention, a suburban icon, part of the Australian vernacular.